 Let’s Get Schedule Savvy

 To inform our later discussion about Bridge Security, we’ll lay the foundation for Bridge Refresh Schedules, which are required to refresh extracts of private network data.
-It’s worth noting that there is a timeout limit for refreshes on Tableau Cloud of two hours.
+It’s worth noting that the default timeout limit for each Bridge client is 24 hours, after which the task is cancelled.
+Any virtual connections or extract refreshes not requiring Bridge will be limited to a two hour time out period.
+As for Bridge concurrency, each client can load balance up to ten refresh jobs at one time, though this is configurable up to 100 if needed.

 There are two primary reasons that you might create an extract of your on-premises data: